aspnetboilerplate/aspnetboilerplate/doc/WebSite/Audit-Logging.md

     }

 All methods of MyClass are audited except MyMethod2 since it's explicitly disabled.
-Audited attribute can be used for a method to just save audits for the desired method.
+The Audited attribute can be used to save audits for the desired method.

 **DisableAuditing** can also be used for or a single **property of a